rod-z/rr/README.md

-# This is a simple JSF projects
+# This is a simple JSF project

 It has one page which shows a list of students.